The Town of Claremont provides waste and recycling services for residential properties. Each property has:

 Requests will be included in the second phase of the GO bin rollout later in the year.

-This state government-funded education program has been running since 2015, with the 2020 round being part of the biggest exercise ever undertaken in WA.
+This state government-funded education program has been running since 2015, with the 2021 round, completed in May, being part of the biggest exercise ever undertaken in WA.
 The program is being undertaken by the Western Metropolitan Resource Centre (WMRC).

 What is Bin Tagging?

 Bin Tagging helps residents with direct, individualised feedback on the contents of their bin.
 It helps to reduce waste and recycle right!
 The process involves a bin tagger lifting the lid and viewing only the immediately visible contents.
 The bins are then given a ‘happy’ or ‘sad’ face tag depending on the bin’s contents, and personalised tips to help residents understand how to use their bins correctly.

 Over 600 Town of Claremont properties were included in this year's bin tagging.
 Bin taggers will be checking both recycling and general waste bins.
 If you are a holder of our new GO bins, taggers will assess all three as per the three-bin waste management system.
 Households are visited on at several occasions over a six week period to check for improvements.

 This program is for educational purposes and aims to assist residents to reduce waste and recycle correctly.
 For further information and FAQ’s, please click here.